Guide

 - near the extractor, if it is weak or blocked

 The place changes the picture: a mark above the shower is not the same as a corner far from water or a wall shedding paint.
+Each of these spots also behaves differently once treated — the painted strip above the tiles and the ceiling take preparation for a wet room, while a silicone joint is often a replacement rather than a cleaning job.

 What to check yourself